 That said, you can pretty much strike a home run when you resolve to take better care of your skin.

 When you get serious about making strides to improve your complexion, you’ll 1) notice improvements in the health of your skin and even possibly avoid serious health concerns, such as skin cancer; 2) reap the benefits of a more attractive appearance due to the minimization of skin issues, such as blemishes or redness; and finally, 3) increase your overall happiness by feeling confident and beautiful in your own skin.

 Meeting the goal of taking good care of your skin doesn’t have to mean draining your bank account or eking out hours per week in your already busy schedule.
 It can be as simple as using sunscreen regularly or remembering to follow through with your regimen, without fail.

-Cheers to making good on your skincare resolutions in 2017!
+Cheers to making good on your skincare resolutions this year!